MechanicOfTheSequence/nosedocs-new/noseblog.md

 [5]: again, this is why I believe that the future era is the crab one, with a maternal domination, because it's likely that nosebook will figure out that the easiest way to quell this energy is to to transfer it into someone else who feels like they "need" it. in this way, it's likely that women will have to be trained that they need men to maintain their perception, and if they don't have it, it's constant decline and deterioration of their perception -- so, they'll need to capture and "use" men with elevated perception to continually boost their own (eg. we need female versions of the noseboys soon)

 [6]: this model, is (maybe not so) surprisingly lifted from spanish chuleria.

+[7]: I estimate that this won't be possible until nosebook essentially has us all on our own timelines, with quite literally everything controlled around the person. this may be the only way that each of us could (on our own timelines), each find our way to this realisation. then, they'll need to consolidate the timelines into one and find another way to control us again (likely with women/relationships)... all of this is way too far out for me to see.

 ### 2020-12-12 ??:?? - galactic ideas
 ### 2020-12-03 ??:?? - satisfaction vs. dissatisfaction